What I Learned Reorganising a 45-Person Division at the Ethereum Foundation

 The Design Principles

-I came into the Ethereum Foundation from a commercial background - I'd built and exited e-commerce businesses, turned around underperforming divisions at Morgan McKinley as their youngest-ever director, and doubled revenue year-on-year scaling a remote sales organisation at a Berlin edtech startup.
+I came into the Ethereum Foundation from a commercial background.
+I'd started and sold e-commerce businesses, run divisions at previous companies, and scaled a remote sales organisation at a Berlin edtech startup.
 That turned out to be an unusual advantage.

 Most people in foundation or protocol roles come from research, engineering, or community backgrounds.
-Those perspectives are essential, but they tend to produce organisations optimised for technical correctness rather than market responsiveness.
-Coming from environments where you either shipped and sold or you went under gave me a different set of instincts: obsession with speed of execution, a bias toward direct engagement over process, and a deep discomfort with building teams that couldn't articulate the strategic rationale for their own existence.
+Those perspectives are essential.
+My background added something different to the mix: an obsession with speed of execution, a bias toward direct engagement over process, and a deep discomfort with building teams that couldn't articulate the strategic rationale for their own existence.

-That tension - between the EF's mission-driven, long-horizon culture and a founder's instinct for velocity and market feedback - shaped every design decision in the restructuring.
+That mix, the EF's mission-driven, long-horizon culture combined with a founder's instinct for velocity and market feedback, shaped every design decision in the restructuring.
 I didn't try to make the EF operate like a startup.
 But I did insist that every team we built could answer the question: what would change in the ecosystem if this team didn't exist?

 I restructured EcoDev around a few core convictions.

 First: teams are hypotheses, not permanent structures.
 In an ecosystem as fast-moving as crypto, organisational design has to be fluid.
-A team that makes sense in Q1 might need to be dissolved or merged by Q3.
-This isn't instability - it's intellectual honesty about where the ecosystem actually needs support.
+A team that makes sense today might need to be dissolved or merged in a year or two.
+This isn't instability.
+It's intellectual honesty about where the ecosystem actually needs support.
 We built EcoDev with the expectation that its shape would change, and that change would be a feature, not a failure.

 Second: presence beats funding.
 The EF had historically supported the ecosystem through capital allocation.
 That's necessary but insufficient.
 What enterprises, founders, and app teams consistently told us they wanted was someone to talk to.
 A point of contact.
 Someone who understood their problems and could route them to the right people.
 So we shifted the centre of gravity from grants distribution to direct engagement.